Updated Mar 01, 2026

 Step 4: Add Logic, Authentication, and Performance Improvements

-Secure your app's access and fine-tune its performance to handle real-world usage while protecting sensitive DB2 data.
+Secure your app's access and prioritize performance to handle real-world usage while protecting sensitive DB2 data.

 Set Up User Authentication